rossnichols/LibSerialize/README.md

     If not supplied, the default implementation will compare the offset `i` against the length of `input` as obtained through the `#` operator.

+## Writer Protocol
+The library supports customizing how byte strings are written during the serialization process through the use of an object that implements the "Writer" protocol.
+This enables advanced use cases such as batched or throttled serialization via coroutines, or streaming the data to a target instead of processing it all in one giant chunk.

+Any value stored on the `writer` key of the options table passed to the `SerializeEx()` function will be inspected and indexed to search for the following keys.
+If the required keys are all found, all operations provided by the writer will override the default behaviors otherwise implemented by the library.
+Otherwise, the writer is ignored and not used for any operations.

+* `WriteString`: `function(writer, str)` (required)
+  * This function will be called each time the library submits a byte string that was created as result of serializing data.

+    If this function is not supplied, the supplied `writer` is considered incomplete and will be ignored for all operations.

+* `Flush`: `function(writer)` (optional)
+  * If specified, this function will be called at the end of the serialization process.
+It may return any number of values - including zero - all of which will be passed through to the caller of `SerializeEx()` verbatim.

+    The default behavior if this function is not specified - and if the writer is otherwise valid - is a no-op that returns no values.

 ## Customizing table serialization:
 For any serialized table, LibSerialize will check for the presence of a